-Ends your recruiting: Once an athlete signs an NLI, they can no longer be recruited by other schools.
+Ends your recruiting: Once an athlete signs an NLI, (national letter of intent) they can no longer be recruited by other schools.
 This means they don’t have to worry about all the work that went into finding a scholarship.
 They have more time to focus on their senior season and final year in high school.

 Secures roster spot: if you sign in the early period, you know that you have a position on a college sports team as early as November of your senior year.
 You won’t have to worry about your spot being offered and taken by another recruit.